yee-yong/move-and-scale/README.md

 Pick a profile picture from your Photo Library or captured with your camera, then move and scale it until you find the best fit.

-Here is a GIF Demo:
+Here is a GIF demo: